Veterinary Internal Medicine

 Veterinary internal medicine involves treating diseases and disorders of your pet's internal systems.

 Our vets have extensive experience in diagnosing and treating challenging cases, from disorders of the nervous system to lung disease, tumors and gastrointestinal issues.

-At Creature Comforts Veterinary Hospital, our in-house diagnostic lab is equipped with the tools our vets need to provide you with a diagnosis of your pet's internal issues quickly so that treatment can begin as soon as possible.
+At Creature Comforts Veterinary Hospital, our in-house veterinary diagnostic lab is equipped with the tools our vets need to provide you with a diagnosis of your pet's internal issues quickly so that treatment can begin as soon as possible.

 Internal Medicine Conditions

 If your pet is exhibiting symptoms of an internal condition, your vet will conduct a comprehensive physical exam of your pet to diagnose the issue and create a detailed treatment plan customized to their needs.

 Our veterinarians diagnose and treat ailments in the following areas of cat and dog internal medicine:

 Like people, dogs and cats can suffer from heart diseases and disorders.
 With the technology in our in-house vet lab, our vets can examine your pet for signs of heart conditions so that you have results quickly.
 Fast results mean starting treatment sooner.

 If your vet is unable to diagnose or treat your dog or cat's heart condition as part of our internal medicine checks we will be sure to forward you to a Board Certified Internal Medicine Vet near Ankeny, and work with your specialist to ensure that your pet receives the very best care.